-All ISO 20022 messages which arrive at the ESMIG Interface for further processing are subject to validation rules related to the syntax and structure of the message itself.
+All ISO 20022 messages which reach ESMIG for further processing are subject to validation rules related to the syntax and structure of the message itself.
 In this context one can distinguish between well-formedness and validity of the message sent to ESMIG.